helveciofneto/vagrant_labs/README.md

   ---

-# Custom Vagrant/Ruby Files
+# Customizing your Vagrant Lab
+As you become more familiar with each lab environment, you may want to add commands, scripts and data to taylor them to your needs.

-Each lab may have a `./etc/` subdirectory that is intended to run additional `.rb` files/commands that may be specific to your local system.
+To allow such customizations without breaking the integrity and upgradeability of the repository, each lab supports the creation of a subdirectory called `./etc/` that is intended to run additional `.rb` files/commands that are specific to your local system.

-Everything that is added to `./etc/` remains on your local system and is never uploaded.
+Everything that is added to a lab's `./etc/` remains on your local system and is never uploaded, so you don't need to worry about merge conflicts that prevent you from receiving updates.

-All `.rb` files that are found are automatically executed by the respective lab's `Vagrantfile` in alphabetical order; while other executable files such as `.sh` scripts aren't executed directly, they can be indirectly called from these `.rb` files though.
+All `.rb` files found in `./etc/` are automatically executed by the respective lab's `Vagrantfile` in alphabetical order.
+While other files such as `.sh` scripts aren't executed directly, they can be indirectly called from these `.rb` files though.

 Some use cases include:
-- Create a folder sync to a path that only exists in your computer;
+- Creating a folder sync to a path that only exists in your computer;
-- Run a shared or custom Shell script or executable file;
+- Running a shared or custom Shell script or executable file;
-- Declare Environment Variables/Secrets to be consumed by your VMs without exposing them as code to other users.
+- Declaring Environment Variables/Secrets to be consumed by your scripts/VMs without exposing them.

-The following files give an example of how `./etc/` can be used:
+The following is an example of how `./etc/` can be used:

 - `./etc/secrets.rb`
   ```ruby